epi-project/brane-documentation/specification/src/appendix/languages/bscript/features.md

 BraneScript also has a concept of _variables_, which can remember values across statements.
 Essentially, these are named segments of memory that can be assigned values that can later be read.

 _Functions_ can be used to make the codebase more efficient, or implement specific programming paradigms (such as [recursion](https://en.wikipedia.org/wiki/Recursion)).
-Concretely, they are named series of statements that can be called in the middle of other statements, allowing the re-use of particular snippets of code at certain moments.
-Like most other languages, functions can take in values as arguments to configure their execution, and output a value to contribute to the site where they were called.
-Classes can also be associated with functions to define _class methods_.
+Formally, functions can be thought of as "custom operations" in expressions.
+They might take in a value, define how to process that value and then potentially return a (new) one.
+Not all functions do this, though, and instead may produce side-effects by calling builtin- or package methods.
+Note that classes can also be associated with functions to define _class methods_.

-Finally, specific to BraneScript, _external functions_ are imported as _packages_ and executed like normal functions.
+Finally, specific to BraneScript, _external functions_ are imported as _packages_ and treated like normal function within the scripting language.
 However, instead of executing BraneScript statements, these functions execute a workflow task dynamically on Brane infrastructure.
 Their result is translated back to BraneScript concepts.

 ## Statements